 Looks neat, right?
 But I bet you’re wondering what’s the tech behind this magic machine.

-- The analysis/recognition of the facial landmarks is performed using a machine learning based model which has been trained on publicly-available photos of celebrities and popular people.
-At some point the system is able to recognize familiar faces by itself and you only need to correct the results to improve the model.
+- The analysis/recognition of the facial landmarks is performed using a machine learning based model that has been trained on publicly-available photos of celebrities and popular people.
+At some point, the system is able to recognize familiar faces by itself and you only need to correct the results to improve the model.

 - According to (average) landmark positions, a unique “vector” describing a given person is created which essentially contains distances/proportions of landmarks in relation to each other.